1712n/dn-institute/content/market-health/docs/volume-volatility-correlation.md

 ## Crypto Context

 In the world of cryptocurrency trading, the Volume-Volatility Correlation metric is essential for monitoring market behavior.
-With the inherent volatility of cryptocurrency markets, observing and interpreting this metric helps traders and analysts identify abnormal trading patterns and potential manipulative activities.
+This indicator was integrated into various Crypto Exchnage Benchmarking [reports](https://cointelegraph.com/news/cryptocompare-launches-exchange-benchmark-in-response-to-concerns-over-false-volume-reporting).
+According to the industry background, those exchanges that steadily show Volume-Volatility correlation less than 0.4 are considered as market venues with potentialled inflated volume.

 ## Usage Examples

 Consider the following data sample for the Volume-Volatility Correlation:

-**Example Value: `0.52781`**
+**Example Value: `0.72781`**

 This moderate positive correlation value suggests normal market behavior, as trading volumes are moderately correlated with market volatility.
 Anomalies or potential manipulations may be suspected if this value were significantly lower or even negative.